2020–21 United States network television schedule

-The 2020–21 network television schedule for the five major English-language commercial broadcast networks in the United States covers the prime time hours from September 2020 to August 2021.
+The 2020–21 network television schedule for the five major English-language commercial broadcast networks that air in the United States covers the prime time hours from September 2020 to August 2021.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2019–20 television season.

 Fox was the first to announce its fall schedule on May 11, 2020, followed by The CW on May 14, CBS on May 19, NBC on June 16, and ABC on June 17, 2020.

 PBS is not included at all, as member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Ion Television and MyNetworkTV are also not included because both network schedules comprise syndicated reruns (with limited original programming).
 This is the last season that The CW did not program primetime on Saturday evenings (however it does offer network programming on Saturdays in the following season).

 New series are highlighted in bold.

-On January 6, 2021, all of ABC, CBS and NBC's programming was preempted in favor of news coverage of the January 6 United States Capitol attack in Washington D.C.
+On January 6, 2021, most of ABC, CBS and NBC's programming was preempted in favor of news coverage of the January 6 United States Capitol attack in Washington D.C.

+Note: From July 23 to August 8, 2021, all NBC primetime programming was pre-empted for the coverage of the 2020 Summer Olympics in Tokyo, Japan.

 All times are U.S. Eastern and Pacific Time (except for some live sports or events).
 Subtract one hour for Central, Mountain, Alaska, and Hawaii–Aleutian times.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.